Honda HR-V (2015 – 2021) Review

 Honda HR-V (2015 – 2021) At A Glance

-Based on the clever Jazz, it packs practicality and features into a compact space, is good to drive and boasts affordable running costs.
+Based on the clever Honda Jazz, it packs practicality and features into a relatively small space, is decent to drive and boasts affordable running costs.
 It makes a very strong case for itself as an all-rounder for small families.

 It’s fairly quick, while fake noise piped into the cabin means it sounds sporty, too.
 But it’s very low geared, meaning it’s quite noisy at motorway speeds.

 Practicality comes in the form of a generous 470-litre boot and the clever ‘magic seats’ from the Honda Jazz, which have been its signature since it was first launched in 2002.
 Why magic?
 They fold flat like those in normal cars and split, too, but you can also lift and secure the seat squabs themselves, freeing up space for tall items like plants.

 In the UK, the Honda HR-V was only available with front-wheel drive.
 This will be fine for the majority of buyers, but those wanting to tackle unmade roads and farm tracks will be better served by a Suzuki Vitara.